CelleryLin/workpiece-chatter-detect/readme.md

 2. **Area Calculation**:
    - Detect reference circle in the image using Hough transform
    - Calculate the area of the detected chattering region in pixels
-   - Convert to real-world measurements using the known area of the reference circle (6mm diameter)
+   - Convert to real-world measurements using the known area of the reference circle (6.5mm diameter in default)

 ## Project Structure
 ```